Matt Vierling Preview, Player Props: Tigers vs. Astros

-On Saturday, Matt Vierling (.257 slugging percentage in past 10 games, with zero homers) and the Detroit Tigers face the Houston Astros, whose starting pitcher will be Hunter Brown.
-First pitch is at 6:10 PM ET.
+On Sunday, Matt Vierling (batting .171 in his past 10 games) and the Detroit Tigers play the Houston Astros, whose starting pitcher will be Justin Verlander.
+First pitch is at 1:40 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Astros.
+He had a hitless performance in his most recent game (0-for-4) against the Astros.

 Matt Vierling Game Info & Props vs. the Astros